Singapore had the coronavirus under control. Now it's locking down the country

 The move underscores the risks that the coronavirus poses -- even after a country has seemingly taken the necessary steps to protect itself.
 The semi-lockdown came after Singapore witnessed an explosion of confirmed coronavirus cases, from 106 infections on March 1 to 1,000 on April 1.
 Those figures indicate most infections were transmitted locally and that a growing number of cases have no known links to confirmed patients.

-Until this week, Singapore was one of a few countries that refrained from closing schools, pointing to early research that suggested children aren't as vulnerable to the COVID-19 disease as adults, even as more than 150 countries had shut down their educational institutions.
+Until early April, Singapore was one of a few countries that refrained from closing schools, pointing to early research that suggested children aren't as vulnerable to the COVID-19 disease as adults, even as more than 150 countries had shut down their educational institutions.

 Lee said the situation is under control, but the prime minister also noted that daily reported cases have "routinely" increased.